Ioco WJR Why Just Run

 Time Start and Start Triangle: Ioco will use a separate ‘Time Start’ located about 50 m before the ‘Start Triangle’.
 People waiting in the start queue will pick up their control descriptions, and map, and then the Starting Official will tell people when they can start.
 People will then start their time with the ‘Start’ SI unit (on a stand but with NO control flag) and run 50 meters along a flagged trail toward the ‘Start Triangle’.
 The ‘Start Triangle’ is shown on the map, as usual, but will have NO SI unit (a control flag on a stand but with NO SI unit).

-Courses and Classes: The easiest (least technically/physically difficult) course is the Intermediate: Mostly on or near trails, but still technical difficulty 3.
-Due to the compexity of the trails, and the complexity of the terrain there is NO course offered for solo Beginners.
-The Intermediate course is the ‘easiest’ course and is only suitable for beginners in groups of two or more
+Intermediate: Straight line distance of 2.6 km with 130m of climb.
+Map scale is 1:7500.
+This is the easiest (least technically/physically difficult) course and has a combination of controls on trails, and near trails (Technical Difficulty 3).
+Due to the complexity of the trails, and the complexity of the terrain there is NO course offered for solo Beginners.
+The Intermediate course is the ‘easiest’ course and is only suitable for beginners in groups of two or more.
+Those who have some orienteering experience in city parks but are new to forest orienteering should register for this course.

 Why Just Run